NOTE: Business English etc.

 3. An Ant you don’t like = Irritant.

-4. An Ant who acts obsequiously towards someone important in order to gain advantage = a sycophant.
+4. An Ant who acts obsequiously towards someone important in order to gain advantage = is a sycophant.

 5. An ant that doesn’t know very much at all = Ignorant.